Visionary-Laboratory/holi-spatial/README.md

 ## Todo List

+- [ ] We release the project page of Holi-Spatial, check on [here](https://visionary-laboratory.github.io/Holi-Spatial/).
 - [ ] We release the Holi-Spatial project code!
 Check out the repository for more details.
+- [ ] We release the subset of Holi-Spatial dataset.
 - [ ] We release all model checkpoints.